 \subsection{RQ4: Complexity of Dynamic Benchmarks}

-In \cref{tab:bleu}, we compared the similarity between the benchmark obtained by different mutated methods and the original benchmark, using the BLEU score~\cite{papineni2002bleu} to measure the similarity.
-The results show that the BLEU score of the vast majority of mutated benchmarks compared to the original Benchmark reached \textit{above 50}, indicating that our method effectively reduced the model's reasoning performance without significantly altering the benchmarks.
+In \Cref{tab:bleu}, we compare the similarity between benchmarks obtained by different mutated methods and original benchmarks, using the BLEU score~\cite{papineni2002bleu} to measure the similarity.
+The results show that the BLEU score of the vast majority of dynamic benchmarks compared to the original benchmarks reaches \textit{above 50}, indicating that our method effectively reduced the model's reasoning performance without significantly altering benchmarks.